elliothatch/sift/README.md

  - Query history: History of queries and commands used to spawn processes.

 # changelog
+ - 1.1.1: Fix conditional formatting not using query highlighting.
+Fix typos in README.
  - 1.1.0: Complete overhaul of UI, introducing scrollable selection, command mode, multiple panels, and more.
 Fixed several bugs, including array items not being indexed, and some logs being printed in the same color as the background.
  - 1.0.11: Fix boolean values not being displayed.
 When query is changed, enable autoscroll and scroll to last log.
  - 1.0.10: Change keybindings for scrolling, add jump to beginning/end.
 Non-info level logs messages display as grey instead of white.